Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_DNSRedirection.md

 192.168.0.1 www.example.com example.com
 ```

+_Note: There are some more possibilities with Dnsmasq, just search for it._

 ## Additional

 If the STA is using Domain Name System Security Extensions (_DNSSEC_) technologies, this will not work!